6G-SANDBOX/TNLCM/docs/README.md

 > TNLCM is being developed on Windows 10 and has been tested on Windows 10 and Ubuntu in version 22.04.3 LTS.

 > [!TIP]
-> TNLCM frontend uses the following repository branches:
+> TNLCM uses the following repository branches:
 >
 > | Repository | Branch                                                                             |
 > | ---------- | ---------------------------------------------------------------------------------- |